This document is intended for the majority of our customers.

 8 - Safety measures

-JESUISENCOURS implements the appropriate technical and organisational means to permanently guarantee an appropriate level of protection against the risks of infringement of the privacy of individuals, in particular against the risks of unauthorised access to personal data, disclosure, destruction or unlawful use of data.
+SoWeSoft implements appropriate technical and organizational measures to ensure, on an ongoing basis, a level of protection adapted to the risks affecting individuals’ privacy, in particular the risks of unauthorized access to personal data, disclosure, destruction, or unlawful use of data.

 User access control

-To guarantee the protection of personal data in accordance with the RGPD, JESUISENCOURS has implemented the following measures concerning user access control:
+To ensure the protection of personal data in accordance with the GDPR, SoWeSoft has implemented the following measures regarding user access control:

-- Identification and authentication of users using unique identifiers and strong passwords.
+Identification and authentication of users through unique identifiers and strong passwords.

-- Implementation of access management procedures to ensure rapid revocation of access rights in the event of a user leaving or changing responsibilities.
+Implementation of access management procedures to ensure the rapid revocation of access rights in the event of a user’s departure or change of responsibilities.

-- Continuous monitoring of the activities of authorised users to detect and prevent any misuse or unauthorised use of data.
+Continuous monitoring of authorized users’ activities to detect and prevent any misuse or unauthorized use of data.

 Traceability measures

-In order to ensure the traceability of operations carried out on personal data, JESUISENCOURS has implemented the following measures:
+To ensure the traceability of operations carried out on personal data, SoWeSoft has implemented the following measures:

-- Logging of all operations carried out on personal data, including accesses, modifications and deletions.
+Logging of all operations carried out on personal data, including access, modifications, and deletions.

-- Retention of activity logs for a defined period in accordance with legal requirements on data retention.
+Retention of activity logs for a defined period in accordance with legal data retention requirements.

 Software protection measures

-In order to guarantee the security of the personal data processed, JESUISENCOURS has put in place a set of measures to protect the software used in data processing.
-These measures include
+To ensure the security of the personal data processed, SoWeSoft has implemented a set of measures designed to protect the software used for data processing.
+These measures include, in particular:

-- Carrying out security tests, including vulnerability tests and penetration tests, to assess the resilience of the software to potential attacks and to identify and correct any security flaws.
+Security testing, including vulnerability testing and penetration testing, to assess the resilience of the software against potential attacks and to identify and correct any security vulnerabilities.

 Data encryption

-In order to guarantee the confidentiality of personal data, JESUISENCOURS has implemented the following encryption measures:
+To ensure the confidentiality of personal data, SoWeSoft has implemented the following encryption measures:

-- Encryption of personal data in transit, particularly during transmission on internal and external networks.
+Encryption of personal data in transit, particularly when transmitted over internal and external networks.

-- Encryption of personal data at rest, in particular when stored on physical or virtual storage devices.
+Encryption of personal data at rest, particularly when stored on physical or virtual storage devices.

 Control of subcontractors

-To ensure that sub-contractors comply with the requirements for the protection of personal data, JESUISENCOURS has implemented the following measures:
+To ensure that subcontractors comply with personal data protection requirements, SoWeSoft has implemented the following measures:

-- Rigorous selection of subcontractors on the basis of their ability to guarantee an adequate level of protection of personal data.
+Rigorous selection of subcontractors based on their ability to guarantee an adequate level of protection for personal data.

-- Signature of contracts including specific clauses relating to the protection of personal data in accordance with the requirements of the RGPD.
+Signing of contracts including specific clauses relating to the protection of personal data in accordance with GDPR requirements.

-In addition to the above measures, JESUISENCOURS has also implemented the following measures to enhance the security of personal data:
+In addition to the measures mentioned above, SoWeSoft has also implemented the following measures to strengthen the security of personal data:

-- Carrying out regular security audits to evaluate and continuously improve our data security posture.
+Regular security audits to continuously assess and improve our data security posture.

 9 - Your rights regarding your personal data